Wolf warrior diplomacy: International

 Internationally, wolf warrior diplomacy has, generally, garnered a negative response and in some cases has provoked a backlash against China and specific diplomats.
 By 2020, The Wall Street Journal was reporting that the rise of wolf warrior diplomacy had left many politicians and businesspeople feeling targeted.
 In December 2020, Nicolas Chapuis, an ambassador of the European Union to China, warned: "What happened during the last year [...] is a massive disruption or reduction in support in Europe, and elsewhere in the world, about China.
 And I'm telling that to all my Chinese friends, you need to seriously look at it."
 Indeed, when the Pandemic started, and China received international criticism for its pandemic management practices, it mobilized its diplomats to counter negative stories about China and its Covid pandemic management.
+Some analysts argue that wolf warrior diplomacy can be counterproductive, as its aggressive tone may damage China's international reputation and reduce trust with other countries.
+While it can strengthen domestic nationalism, it may make cooperation with foreign governments more difficult.

 Taiwan

 When the Chinese government threatened Miloš Vystrčil, the president of the Czech Senate, for addressing Taiwan's national legislature, Řeporyje Mayor Pavel Novotný called Chinese Foreign Minister Wang Yi a Chinese "wolf warrior diplomat".

 In 2023, Chen Yonglin, a former Chinese diplomat who defected to Australia in 2005, said "Taiwan has benefited from China's 'wolf warrior' diplomacy."

 Taiwanese then-representative to the United States Hsiao Bi-khim has been described as a "cat warrior" and has started using the term herself.
 Cat warrior diplomacy is seen as focusing on the soft power aspects of Taiwan's advanced economy, democracy, and respect for human rights as well as using Chinese aggression to highlight the differences between their two political systems.